MichaIng/DietPi-Docs/docs/software/gaming.md

 [Return to the **Optimised Software list**](../../dietpi_optimised_software)

-## OpenTyrian - Gaming
+## OpenTyrian

-Play a classic addictive game from the console or desktop.
+Tyrian is an arcade-style vertical scrolling shooter.
+The story is set in 20,031 where you play as Trent Hawkins, a skilled fighter-pilot employed to fight MicroSol and save the galaxy.

 ![DietPi gaming software OpenTyrian](../assets/images/dietpi-software-games-opentyrian.jpg){: style="width:500px"}